marilius12/taxes/pages/withholding-taxes.md

 When a company makes a payment to an individual or an entity, it may be required to withold a percentage of the amount and remit it to the tax authority.
 For example, when an employer pays out a salary, it withholds income tax (as well as payroll deductions) from the employee's paycheck.
 A company may also withhold taxes when paying out dividends, interest, royalties, rent, and directors fees.
 Other payments may be exempt from withholding (ex: payments for services to resident companies) or be subject to a lower (or zero) rate (ex: payments to parent companies or major shareholders, i.e. **participation exemption**).

 WTH tax applies to **domestically sourced income**.
-For example, if a US company hires a remote contractor in Canada, it should not withhold any tax from payments because the work is not US-sourced (nor is the contractor a US person).
-In some countries (ex: US, Canada), payments to **residents** are also exempt from withholding, meaning that the tax must be paid individually upon filing a tax return.
-In others (ex: Bulgaria, Montegero), the tax is withheld at the source for both residents and non-residents, therefore the residents do not pay the tax at the individual level.
+For example, if a US company hires a remote contractor in Canada, it should not withhold any tax from payments because the work is not US-sourced (and the contractor is not a US person).
+In some countries (ex: US, Canada, UK), payments to **residents** are also exempt from withholding, meaning that they declare the income and pay taxes later, when filing a tax return.
+In others (ex: Bulgaria, Mexico), the tax is withheld at the source for both residents and non-residents, therefore the residents do not pay the tax again at the individual level.

 ## Non-resident WHT